 Are you getting a ton of salad orders at your restaurant?
 Eating in moderation—both at home and when dining out—is one of the biggest keys to weight management.
-When combined with exercise, you have a real recipe for success in a healthy lifestyle, and healthier menu options are a major trend in the restaurant industry today.
+When combined with exercise, you have a real recipe for success in a healthy lifestyle, and healthier menu options are a major trend in the restaurant industry today. iPad menu ordering systems make ordering easier and more engaging with customers.

-That’s why we were intrigued by a recent study published in the American Journal of Consumer Research.
+We were intrigued by a recent study published in the American Journal of Consumer Research.
 Entitled “The Effect of Preference Expression Modality on Self-Control,” the study looks at how methods of ordering from menus influence the healthiness of food selections.
 Variations during the study’s research included giving a menu selection orally, writing down a selection, and pressing a button to order a food item.

 Ordering Method Matters